SimonBlanke/Gradient-Free-Optimizers/README.md

 ## Optimization algorithms:

 Gradient-Free-Optimizers supports a variety of optimization algorithms, which can make choosing the right algorithm a tedious endeavor.
 The gifs in this section give a visual representation how the different optimization algorithms explore the search space and exploit the collected information about the search space for a convex and non-convex objective function.
+More detailed explanations of all optimization algorithms can be found in the official [documentation](https://simonblanke.github.io/gradient-free-optimizers-documentation).